seandstewart/bardly/pending/romances/pericles/11-player.md

 I'll show the virtue I have borne in arms.

 **First Fisherman**
-Why, do'e take it, and the gods give thee good on't!
+Why, do 'e take it, and the gods give thee good on't!

 **Second Fisherman**
 Ay, but hark you, my friend; 'twas we that made up